 At £149.99, we think this beauty might just top the list for us.

-If you’re looking for something standout and extravagant, look no further than the Butler and Rose Alba mono kitchen mixer tap, in a stunning brushed nickel finish.
-At £89.99 this tap is a total bargain, adding a beautiful look to your kitchen.
-It fits perfectly in any country or period-style kitchen and comes in two other finishes; antique brass or antique copper.
+If you’re looking for something standout and extravagant, look no further than the Caple antique traditional mono kitchen mixer in a stunning brushed nickel finish.

 Onto a different brand again and we’ve got the Perrin and Rowe Phoenician mono mixer tap which gets a 10/10 from us.
 With its Edwardian look, this tap is a total luxury, and looks every penny of its £314.99 price tag for the chrome finish.

-Finally, we’ve got the Vellamo traditional instant hot and cold boiling water tap, which gives you pure, boiling water in the turn of a handle - set to a temperature of your choice between 75 and 99 degrees.
+Finally, we’ve got the Perrin & Rowe Polaris traditional instant hot and cold boiling water tap, which gives you pure, boiling water with the turn of a handle - preset to a temperature of your choice between 75 and 98 degrees.